 On June 23, 2015, the Company entered into an amendment (the "First Amendment") to the credit agreement to reprice the \$1.378 billion then outstanding on the Term Facility.
 As amended, the Term Facility had a \$1.078 billion floating rate tranche and a \$300 million fixed rate tranche.
 On February 14, 2017, the Company entered into an amendment (the "Second Amendment") to the credit agreement to reprice the \$788 million floating rate tranche then outstanding, which extended the maturity and lowered the interest costs by 75 basis points.
 On April 18, 2018, the Company entered into an amendment (the "Third Amendment") to the credit agreement to refinance its then existing senior secured revolving credit facility.
 In connection with the Third Amendment, the existing senior secured revolving credit facility was replaced with a new revolving credit facility with \$300 million of aggregate commitments (the "Revolving Credit Facility" and, together with the Term Facility, the "Senior Secured Credit Facilities").
-Following the amendments, the loans outstanding under the floating rate tranche of the Term Facility are scheduled to mature on February 14, 2024, the loans outstanding under the fixed rate tranche of the Term Facility are scheduled to mature on May 9, 2021 and the loans outstanding (if any) and commitments under the Revolving Facility will mature and terminate, as the case may be, on April 18, 2023.
+Following the amendments, the loans outstanding under the floating rate tranche of the Term Facility are scheduled to mature on February 14, 2024, and the loans outstanding (if any) and commitments under the Revolving Facility will mature and terminate, as the case may be, on April 18, 2023.
+Loans under the fixed rate tranche of the Term Facility were repaid in full in June 2020.
 Loans under the floating rate tranche of the Term Facility bear interest at a rate equal to an adjusted LIBOR rate (subject to a floor of 0.75%) plus an applicable margin equal to 2.25% per annum.
-Loans under the fixed rate tranche of the Term Facility bear interest at a rate of 4.75%.
 Loans under the Revolving Facility bear interest at a rate equal to an adjusted LIBOR rate plus an applicable margin equal to 1.625% per annum.
 Such rates are subject to decrease by up to 25 basis points in the event that, and for so long as, the Company's net leverage ratio (as defined in the credit agreement) is less than certain thresholds.
-The floating rate tranche of the Term Facility was issued at par and the fixed rate tranche of the Term Facility was issued at a 0.25% discount in connection with the First Amendment.
-The variable rate tranche of the Term Facility was issued at a 0.25% discount in connection with the Second Amendment.
 The variable rate tranche has a 1% required amortization per year.
 The Company will pay certain fees under the credit agreement, including customary annual administration fees.
 The obligations of the Company under the Senior Secured Credit Facilities are unconditionally guaranteed jointly and severally by, subject to certain exceptions, all material domestic subsidiaries of the Company (the "Guarantors") and secured, subject to certain exceptions, by a security interest in substantially all of the assets of the Company and the Guarantors.

 The credit agreement contains certain customary affirmative and negative covenants that limit or restrict the ability of the Company and its restricted subsidiaries to enter into certain transactions or take certain actions.
 In addition, the credit agreement contains a financial covenant that requires the Company, if on the last day of any fiscal quarter loans or letters of credit were outstanding under the Revolving Facility (excluding up to \$25 million of letters of credit), to maintain a maximum net leverage ratio (as defined in the credit agreement) of 3.50 to 1.00 for the four fiscal quarters preceding such day.
-In connection with the Sivomatic acquisition, the Company incurred \$113 million of short-term debt under the Revolving Facility.
-As of June 28, 2020, there were \$100 million in outstanding loans and \$9.4 million in letters of credit outstanding under the Revolving Facility.
+As of September 27, 2020, there were no outstanding loans and \$9.5 million in letters of credit outstanding under the Revolving Facility.
 The Company is in compliance with all the covenants associated with the Revolving Facility as of the end of the period covered by this report.